 Dr. Fager died at age 12 of a ruptured stomach, and a year later was the leading sire in America.
 He would become a major influence on the breed, especially through his grandson Fappiano.

-In Reality also would become a dominant force in the breeding industry, his name appearing in the pedigree of six Kentucky Derby winners – Orb, Unbridled.
-Smarty Jones, Mine That Bird, Real Quiet, and Grindstone.
-Other descendents of In Reality include two-time Breeders’ Cup Classic winner Tiznow; Preakness, Belmont, and Travers winner Point Given; Belmont and Travers winner Birdstone; Belmont winner Empire Maker; Breeders’ Cup Classic and Met Mile winner Ghostzapper; and Preakness winner Oxbow, just to name a few.
+In Reality also would become a dominant force in the breeding industry, his name appearing in the pedigree of eight Kentucky Derby winners – Orb, Unbridled.
+Smarty Jones, Mine That Bird, Real Quiet, Grindstone, and Triple Crown winners American Pharoah and Justify.
+Other descendants of In Reality include two-time Breeders’ Cup Classic winner and Horse of the Year Tiznow; Horse of the Year and leading money winner of all time Arrogate, Preakness, Belmont, and Travers winner Point Given; Belmont and Travers winner Birdstone; Belmont winner Empire Maker; Breeders’ Cup Classic and Met Mile winner Ghostzapper; and Preakness winner Oxbow, just to name a few.

-Two yearlings walking across a field side by side on a summer morning had changed the face of breeding in Florida and provided racing fans with some of the greatest moments of the turbulent ‘60s, their names forever etched in racing and breeding lore.
+Two young 2-year-olds walking across a field side by side on a summer morning had changed the face of breeding in Florida and provided racing fans with some of the greatest moments of the turbulent ‘60s, their names forever etched in racing and breeding lore.